sammyhenningsson/shaf/README.md

   end
 end
 ```
 Here `resource` is the object being serialized (in our case the `post` object).
-Used together with a serializer that specifies links with rels _edit_, _edit-form_ and _delete_, this will only be serialize these links when the block returns `true`.
+Used together with a serializer that specifies links with rels _edit_, _edit-form_ and _delete_, those links will only be serialized when the block returns `true`.
 Policies should also be used in Controllers (through the `authorize_with` class method).
 Since the links that should be serialized should coincide with which action should be allowed in the controller it makes sense to refactor this logic into a method.
 ```sh
   link :edit, :'edit-form', :delete do